 We order a pizza.
 We drink another beer, and we start to prime.

 Kaci did a lot of, ohmigod I cannot believe we're doing this, and Matt is going to freak out.
 But I had already forced her to commit, so she was pretty much stuck either way.
 And since we started, we might as well finish.
 Second most popular phrase of the night then became: watch the carpet!
-We cannot ruin the carpet!
+We cannot ruin the carpet!so we did this:

 and that fireplace looked good: